New Information about the Torah Scroll from Rhodes, January 28, 2026

 While present in Los Angeles, the Torah was analyzed by a scribe “sofer” who is an expert in evaluating the age and origin of ancient Hebrew writings.
 I interviewed Rabbi David Rue and selected highlights for people interested in understanding the distinguishing features of this ancient scroll.
 This summary of excerpts is about 10 minutes in length and is now presented for everyone to appreciate.

-Examples of the Religious Writing Style of the “800 Year-Old Torah”
+Examples of the Religious Writing Style:

 We have learned that there are many different indications which give clues as to a Sefer Torah’s age and Sephardic origin.
 The following are some of the simpler to understand examples without getting too technical:

-* The “open” spacing between the words in the 800 year-old Torah show that it follows the Sephardic style of the Rambam called “petuhot”.
+* The “open” spacing between the words in the Torah show that it follows the Sephardic style of the Rambam called “petuhot”.
 For the last 400 years all Torahs have been written with the “closed” style (called “stumot”).

 Examples of Differences Between the Ancient and Modern Judaic Religious Writing Characteristics:

-“Old” nun extends under the yud.
-“Old” yud with extra left lower stem.““New” nun, yud.
-New yud without extra stem.“Old” lamed without “cap”.“New” lamed with “cap”.
+| “Old” nun extends under the yud.
+“Old” yud with extra left lower stem.“ | “New” nun, yud.
+New yud without extra stem. | “Old” lamed without “cap”. | “New” lamed with “cap”. |

-Expert Analysis of the Ancient Torah:
+Expert Analysis of the Torah Scroll from Rhodes:

 August 2003 in the library of the Sephardic Temple Tifereth Israel in Los Angeles, of Rabbi David Rue analyzing the Hebrew characters and spacing of the Sefer Torah with Aron Hasson observing.